Hi Guys! If you’re here, it’s likely because you found your way here from my YouTube video I posted called:

 “How I Got Into USC’s Screenwriting MFA Program” (You can watch it here.)

-I posted this video to give advice to writers who are applying to the University of Southern California’s MFA screenwriting program.
 The videos I made on this topic are specifically about the writing sample portion of this application.
 In my video, I discuss things I thought I did well in my writing sample, things I think I could have done a little better, and any insights or tips I have that will hopefully ease an applicant’s mind about what to write about.

 MY USC WRITING SAMPLE DOCUMENTS

 (In addition, here’s a version that includes my present-day, hand-written notes: Challenge A Scene with new notes

 And here’s a revised version of this scene that I’m quite proud of and just revised this week.
 Give it a read here:

 Challenge A Scene – NEWLY REVISED )

 (is not included here, because—as I mentioned in my video—it became a project that I’m actually expanding into a young adult novel so… hopefully you can understand)